Ukrainian folklore: Folk songs

 Ukrainian folk songs contain an abundance of symbolism.
 Bird symbolism is popular.
 The eagle or falcon is the symbol of manliness, power, beauty, courage, and freedom.
 The dove symbolizes femininity.
 The sea gull is the symbol of the suffering mother.
 Other symbols include the viburnum opulus or guelder-rose (kalyna), which represents a beloved girl or Ukraine itself, and the oak which represents the boy.
 In songs similes predominate: a girl is compared to a star, a red guelder-rose tree, a pine tree, and a poppy; a boy is compared to an oak, a maple, and a pigeon.
 Some songs make use of repetition, antithesis, hyperbole, and metaphor.
 A technique often used in lyrical songs to express emotion is the dramatic dialogue.
 In some folk songs assonance, alliteration, and onomatopoeia are also used.

 Folk songs have provided inspiration for many Ukrainian composers, such as Mykola Lysenko, Mykola Leontovych, and Kyrylo Stetsenko.
 The famous Russian composers Peter Tchaikovsky, Nikolai Rimsky-Korsakov, and Serge Rachmaninoff also collected and used Ukrainian folk melodies in their works.
 Today many folk songs are still used, and are even used by contemporary artists.

+Folk tales

+Kazka (Ukrainian: казка) is the Ukrainian word for fairy tale.
+There are common motifs in Ukrainian folk tales, with many involving animals.
+While many Ukrainian folk tales bear influence from cultural exchange with the greater pan-Slavic culture, they retain their unique Ukrainian character and identity.
+Many Ukrainian fairy tales developed during a time when people were farmers and hunters, with children growing up around "fierce animals roaming the forests" that could be dangerous.
+Additionally, children had to learn early the importance of caring for animals and crops because failure meant going hungry until the next year.

+Ukrainian folk tales have provided inspiration for numerous works of art.
+Many Ukrainian kazkas have been retold in Ukrainian animation, with folklore identified as a key trait of Ukrainian animation.
+The first Ukrainian animation in 1927 was the retelling of one such kazka, "The Fairy Tale of the Straw Bull.".
+They remain an inspiration for many artists today.
+Children's author Jan Brett's English language retelling of the Ukrainian fairy tale, "The Mitten", has become a bestselling classic.
+The development of Ukrainian folk tales has also been subject to academic analysis.